Master of Science in Applied Physics or Master of Science in Physics, 120 credits

-- be capable of teamwork and active collaboration within the group by sharing the tasks and responsibilities
+- capabilities of teamwork and active collaboration within the group by sharing the tasks and responsibilities

-- be able to initialize, to plan, to carry out and to evaluate scientific or engineering projects
+- abilities to initiate, to plan, to carry out and to evaluate scientific or engineering projects

-- be able to communicate and to give presentations in English, orally and in writing
+- cabilities to communicate in English, orally and in writing

 Teaching and working methods

-- Bachelor's degree in physics, applied physics, materials science, electronics engineering or equivalent.
+- Bachelor's degree in physics, applied physics, materials science, electrical engineering or equivalent.
 The Bachelor's degree (equivalent to a Swedish Kandidatexamen) shall be from an internationally recognised university.

-- 20 ECTS credits mathematics/applied mathematics and/or application of mathematics, including linear algebra and Fourier transforms.
+- 20 ECTS credits passed in mathematics/applied mathematics and/or application of mathematics, including calculus in several variables, linear algebra and Fourier transforms

-- 20 ECTS credits in physics, including modern physics, electromagnetism and thermal physics.
+- 30 ECTS credits passed in fundamental physics, including mechanics, optics, modern physics, electromagnetism and thermodynamics

 Selection for the January application round is based on merit rating (grade tariff) at three levels.
 If necessary, applicants within the same merit group will be selected by lot.